 Four scholarships a year will be awarded, on a competitive basis, for three years of PhD study at the University of Birmingham to include tuition fees and living costs.

 Applications to CSC are open 20 March to 5 April.
 Please note, CSC will only consider applicants who are holding an offer from and recommended by the University of Birmingham.
-All recommended candidates have been notified.
+All recommended candidates will be notified.

 In order to apply to the CSC, you must complete an application form and employer reference form.
 For further details, including the full amount of the award, the application procedure and deadlines, please visit the China Scholarship Council website.